thaliproject/thali/stories.md

 ```
 Stories
--1 - Integrate native and JXCore
+-1 - Integrate native and JXCore - COMPLETE
     0 - Turn on the lights
         0.0 - Bring in the public keys
             0.0.0 - ACLs